Japanese Fashion Inspiration via 29 Unique and Popular Looks

 Image courtesy: @tokyofashion

-This season, Japanese outfits are moving away from skin-tight pants and skinny-leg jeans, opting for free-flowing wide-leg fashion bottoms.
+This season, Japanese outfits are moving away from skin-tight pants and skinny-leg jeans, opting for free-flowing wide-leg bottoms.

 Pinko cropped palazzo trousers